Himax Technologies (NASDAQ:HIMX) Updates Q2 2022 Earnings Guidance

-Himax Technologies (NASDAQ:HIMX – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.45-$0.50 for the period.
+Himax Technologies (NASDAQ:HIMX – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $0.45-$0.50 for the period.
 The company issued revenue guidance of $330.25 million-$346.76 million.

-A number of analysts have commented on the stock.
-Nomura Instinet restated a neutral rating and set a $11.00 price target on shares of Himax Technologies in a research report on Thursday, April 7th.
-StockNews.com assumed coverage on shares of Himax Technologies in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-Credit Suisse Group dropped their price target on shares of Himax Technologies from $18.00 to $13.80 in a research report on Monday, May 16th.
-Finally, Nomura downgraded shares of Himax Technologies from a buy rating to a neutral rating and set a $11.00 price target on the stock. in a research report on Thursday, April 7th.
+HIMX has been the subject of several research analyst reports.
+Nomura Instinet reissued a neutral rating and issued a $11.00 price target on shares of Himax Technologies in a report on Thursday, April 7th.
+Credit Suisse Group lowered their price target on Himax Technologies from $18.00 to $13.80 in a report on Monday, May 16th.
+Nomura cut Himax Technologies from a buy rating to a neutral rating and set a $11.00 price objective on the stock. in a report on Thursday, April 7th.
+Finally, StockNews.com assumed coverage on Himax Technologies in a research note on Thursday, March 31st.
+They set a hold rating for the company.

 The firm also recently disclosed an annual dividend, which will be paid on Tuesday, July 12th.
-Stockholders of record on Thursday, June 30th will be paid a $1.25 dividend.
+Stockholders of record on Thursday, June 30th will be given a $1.25 dividend.
+This represents a dividend yield of 13.4%.
+The ex-dividend date is Wednesday, June 29th.
 This is a positive change from Himax Technologies’s previous annual dividend of $0.26.
-The ex-dividend date is Wednesday, June 29th.
-This represents a dividend yield of 13.4%.
-Himax Technologies’s dividend payout ratio is 9.35%.
+Himax Technologies’s payout ratio is currently 9.35%.

-Several large investors have recently bought and sold shares of the stock.
-Lazard Asset Management LLC lifted its position in shares of Himax Technologies by 42.8% in the first quarter.
-Lazard Asset Management LLC now owns 4,014,668 shares of the semiconductor company’s stock worth $43,599,000 after buying an additional 1,203,057 shares in the last quarter.
-Morgan Stanley lifted its position in shares of Himax Technologies by 243.6% in the second quarter.
-Morgan Stanley now owns 1,212,299 shares of the semiconductor company’s stock worth $20,197,000 after buying an additional 859,438 shares in the last quarter.
-Renaissance Technologies LLC lifted its position in shares of Himax Technologies by 268.9% in the first quarter.
-Renaissance Technologies LLC now owns 1,035,161 shares of the semiconductor company’s stock worth $11,242,000 after buying an additional 754,583 shares in the last quarter.
-State Street Corp lifted its position in shares of Himax Technologies by 12.5% in the first quarter.
-State Street Corp now owns 959,638 shares of the semiconductor company’s stock worth $10,422,000 after buying an additional 106,648 shares in the last quarter.
-Finally, Marshall Wace LLP purchased a new stake in shares of Himax Technologies in the fourth quarter worth about $4,830,000.
-Institutional investors own 26.96% of the company’s stock.
+A number of large investors have recently modified their holdings of HIMX.
+Harbour Investments Inc. increased its position in shares of Himax Technologies by 241.6% in the fourth quarter.
+Harbour Investments Inc. now owns 1,800 shares of the semiconductor company’s stock valued at $29,000 after acquiring an additional 1,273 shares during the last quarter.
+BNP Paribas Arbitrage SA bought a new stake in shares of Himax Technologies during the 3rd quarter worth approximately $72,000.
+Bank of New York Mellon Corp bought a new position in shares of Himax Technologies in the third quarter valued at $113,000.
+Advisory Services Network LLC acquired a new position in Himax Technologies during the first quarter worth $216,000.
+Finally, Allianz Asset Management GmbH raised its position in Himax Technologies by 46.5% during the first quarter.
+Allianz Asset Management GmbH now owns 21,222 shares of the semiconductor company’s stock worth $230,000 after acquiring an additional 6,732 shares in the last quarter.
+26.96% of the stock is currently owned by hedge funds and other institutional investors.

 Himax Technologies Company Profile (Get Rating)